katholiek-onderwijs-vlaanderen/sri4node/README.md

  * body: body of the request
  * sriType: type of the matching entry in the sri4node resources config
  * isBatchPart: boolean indicating whether the request being executed is part of a batch
+ * db: the global sri4node pg-promise database object. **WARNING:* When using this db object directly to do database operations, each operation requests its own database connection from connection pool.
+When handling several http requests in parralel, each trying to get extra database connections, this can cause dead-locks!
+Normally the provided database task/transaction object should be used!
+ * context: an object which can be used for storing information shared between requests of the same batch (by default an empty object)
  * SriError: constructor to create an error object to throw in a handler in case of error \
  `new SriError( { status, errors = [], headers = {} } )`